Ronan Deazley, Kerry Patterson & Victoria Stobo

-How do archives, museums and libraries enable digital access to works in their collections when it is difficult to identify or locate the copyright owners of that material?
-If permissions cannot be secured, institutions may simply avoid socially beneficial uses of these works, preferring instead to digitise material for which copyright has expired or is easy to clear.
-But, when decisions about the digitisation of heritage collections are influenced by the copyright status of the material itself, this skews the digital cultural record.
+Copyright inhibits the digitisation of cultural heritage collections.
+The problem that orphan works pose for heritage memory institutions who want to enable the widest possible engagement with our shared cultural heritage is widely acknowledged.
+Orphans are works that are in copyright but for which the owner(s) cannot be identified or located.
+If permissions cannot be secured because rightholders cannot be contacted, institutions may simply avoid socially beneficial uses of these orphans, preferring instead to deal with material for which copyright has expired or is easy to clear.
+But, when decisions about the digitisation of heritage collections are shaped by the copyright status of the material itself, this skews the digital cultural record.